 Metergy Solutions Inc. (MSI) strives at all times to provide products, services and facilities in a way that respects the dignity and independence of persons with disabilities.
 This policy and its procedures address the accessibility requirements under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).

-MSI is committed to removing any barriers that may prevent people with disabilities from accessing the organization’s goods, services and facilities.
+MSI is committed to removing any barriers that may prevent people with disabilities from accessing the organization’s goods, services and facilities in a timely manner.
 MSI will ensure that its office buildings are barrier-free and information is communicated in an accessible format.
 MSI is also committed to ensuring equal access and participation for people with disabilities in its workforce.

-This policy applies to all MSI customers and employees, contractors, vendors and any third-party relationships that are in contact with MSI’s customers in Ontario.
+This policy applies to all MSI customers and team members, contractors, vendors and any third-party relationships that are in contact with MSI’s customers in Ontario.
 It also applies to all MSI office buildings located in Ontario.

 “MSI” refers to Metergy Solutions Inc. and all of its subsidiaries and affiliates.